useflashpunk/useflashpunk.github.io/_posts/2001-01-03-handling-collision.md

 > you how to check if our Player is colliding with a Bullet object by
 > using this assigned type.

-Colliding entities
---
+<h2 id="colliding-entities">Colliding Entities</h2>

-Now that we have our Bullet Entity classified under the "bullet" group, we can go back to our Player and use Entity's handy [collide()][4] function to check if our Player is intersecting with any instances of the "bullet" type in the World:
+Now that we have our Bullet Entity classified under the "bullet" group, we can go back to our Player and use Entity's handy [collide()][entity-collide] function to check if our Player is intersecting with any instances of the "bullet" type in the World:

 {% highlight actionscript %}
 package